Ladder toss

-Ladder toss (also known as ladder ball, monkey ball, ladder golf, ball rope, goofy balls, testicle toss, dingle balls, cowboy golf, blongo ball, and hillbilly golf and other names) is a lawn game played by throwing bolas (two balls connected by a string) onto a ladder.
+Ladder toss is a lawn game played by throwing bolas (two balls connected by a string) onto a ladder.

 History

 A "ball and ladder game" was patented in 2002 by Pennsylvanian Robert G. Reid, a postman who had played the game with his family for decades before deciding to file for patent in November, 1999.
-The game is reported as having been played on campgrounds in the United States in the late 1990s.
+The game is reported as having been played on Escapees campgrounds in the United States in the late 1990s.
 Some origin stories speculate that the bola is a stand-in for a live snake, which cowboys in the western United States or caballeros in Mexico would throw at fences or branches for points.

 Reid sold his patent to Ladder Golf LLC, recorded in the patent office in March 2005, and the company began manufacturing the game commercially.
 The company sponsored a tournament in San Diego in April, 2005, featuring 32 teams.